 If you’ve been eyeing that summer pound cake from your favorite bakery, hold onto your pocket book for just a few days more!
 Before you buy, make this Toasted Coconut Cream Pound Cake with wholesome ingredients, including virgin coconut oil, fresh eggs and shredded coconut.

 Coconut oil has got to be one of the most well-searched keywords on the Internet – in the area of food and health, anyway.
 With good reason!
-Coconut oil, to borrow from Benjamin Franklin, is proof that God loves us and wants us to be happy.
-If you have yet to do much research into coconut oil and/or you’re still wondering what all the fuss is about, here are a few articles to get you started:
+This oil, to borrow from Benjamin Franklin, is proof that God loves us and wants us to be happy.
+If you have yet to do much research and/or you’re still wondering what all the fuss is about, here are a few articles to get you started:

 101 Best Coconut Oil Uses and Benefits from Wellness Mama